A Jam Cruise Virgin No More!

 The Turkuaz ladies added the perfect backing for “I Keep Forgettin’” (the Michael MacDonald hit).
 And Joey Porter blew it up on the following instrumental.
 Chaka Khan’s “I Feel for You” also benefitted from the Turkuaz influence.
 Garret Sayers on bass and Porter had superb solos.

 I’m not a gambler, but I’ll bet those who attended the Annual Ivan Neville Texas Hold ’Em Poker Tournament had a blast.
+For those who wanted to know how the experience is like in such a event, they can try virtual alternatives like WSM Casino.

 Ivan Neville and Nigel Hall